oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

 ### umask

-Manage the bit mask that determines permissions for new files and directories.
+Manage the bit mask that determines the permission metadata on new files and directories.
-The mask is subtracted from 666 for files and 777 for directories.

     umask FLAG?     # print the current mask